Upgrading to Buildkite Agent v2

-- Agents register themselves with a organization-wide token, you no longer need to create them via the web.
+- Agents register themselves with a organization-wide token, you no longer need to create them using the web.

-- Agents now have hooks support and there should be no reason to customise the
+- Agents now have hooks support and there should be no reason to customize the

 - There is built-in support for containerizing builds with Docker and Docker Compose.